garrett-sutton/garrett-sutton.github.io/_drafts/bikeMs2024.md

 for us riding.
 In addition to the fundraising impact, I hadn't previously considered what it means to these folks to just show up.
-I've only been concerned with my mom in the past, but it was really nice to do something that provided a smile to complete strangers too.
+I've only been concerned with my mom in the past, but it was nice to do something that could make strangers smile too.

 One guy riding with MS shared his story with my dad and I.
-He had been unable to walk for 18 months early on in his time with MS. But after starting to exercise he slowly regained his ability to walk and now, 20+ years later he continues to exercise and it able to participate in the MS ride every year.
+He had been unable to walk for 18 months early on in his time with MS. But after starting to exercise he slowly regained his ability to walk and now, 20+ years later he continues to exercise and is able to participate in the MS ride every year.
 It was really impressive and inspiring.
 I felt humbled after struggling my way through day 1 of the ride.